danielneil/Smart-Worm-Habitat/README.md

 ## What is a Smart Worm Farm?

-The Smart Worm Farm is a [continous flow worm farm](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) that turns foodwaste into the best ferliser known to mankind, vermcicast!
-It has a little computer (nawww) and monitors the health of the worms using a bunch of sensors, namely moisture, PH level and temperature.
+The Smart Worm Farm is a [continous flow worm habitat](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) that converts foodwaste into the best fertiliser known to mankind, vermcicast!
+It uses a little computer (nawww) to monitor the health of the worm habitat using sensors, namely moisture, PH level and temperature.

+It might end up looking like this..

 <p align="center">
   <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin.jpg?raw=true">